-Georgia's Miss Baby -- The nature and purpose of life can become very immediate as four travelers find out when a disturbed young woman threatens them all with a vial of what she says is anthrax.
+Glory Train -- The nature and purpose of life can become very immediate as four travelers find out when a disturbed young woman threatens them all with a vial of what she says is anthrax.

 Hold On -- Cappy and Ronnie, at the end of their seven-year stretch, suddenly have to keep a car teetering on the edge of the bridge from plunging in.
 Can they hold on long enough?

 How Do You Like Your Blueeyed Boy... -- Lilah Lawton hunts down Dr. Jeremiah Kissov, an active proponent of "dignicides," when she learns he has helped her mother end her life.
 She is determined to get solace, no matter what it takes.